aptech/docs/docs/CR-dummy.rst

     dm = dummy(x,v);

-The code above produces four dummies based upon the breakpoints in the vector v:
+The code above produces four dummies based upon the breakpoints in the vector *v*:

 ::